Monday, March 17, 2025

 If Lillee’s spell was the hammer striking steel, then Derek Randall’s innings was a masterpiece of counterpoint—a symphony of resilience, innovation, and audacity.
 Walking in at 29 for one in the second innings, with Lillee scenting blood, Randall defied expectations.
 He was, at that point, a relatively unproven batsman, his highest score a mere 37.
 But here, under the sternest examination, he played the innings of his life.

 He pulled Lillee with disdain, swept O’Keefe with impudence, and cover-drove with elegance.
 When Lillee struck him on the head with a searing bouncer, the MCG gasped.
 But Randall, in his mischievous manner, merely tipped his cap and carried on.
-He was as much a performer as a batsman, as much entertainer as a warrior.
-The innings bore shades of brilliance past—Trumper’s artistry, Compton’s flair, Dexter’s defiance.
+He was as much a performer as a batsman, as much an entertainer as a warrior.
+The innings bore shades of brilliance past: Trumper’s artistry, Compton’s flair, Dexter’s defiance.
 It was an innings that lifted England from the depths and briefly made the impossible seem possible.

 The moment of supreme sportsmanship arrived when Randall, on 161, edged Greg Chappell to Marsh.
 The umpire’s finger went up, and the crowd applauded.
 But Marsh, in an act of pure cricketing nobility, informed the umpire that the catch had not carried.
 Randall, stunned and grateful, continued his march, adding 13 more runs before falling for 174.
 It was a knock worthy of history.